NJUNLP/pydec/docs/pythonapi/pydec/index.md

 ## Indexing, Slicing, Joining, Mutating Ops

+?> To access components by indexing and slicing, see [Component Accessing](understanding-composition.md#component-accessing).

 | API                                                                             | Description                                                                                                                                                  |
 | ------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | {{#auto_link}}pydec.cat short with_parentheses:false{{/auto_link}}              | Concatenates the given sequence of `seq` compositions in the given dimension.                                                                                |